 If the video is smaller (under 200MB), you can upload it to your site's Media Library in Brandcast.

 While “auto-play” is an option for your videos, there are restrictions on when videos will actually auto-play on your site.

-- Many modern browsers will only auto-play videos if the video is muted.
+Browsers will only auto-play videos if the video is muted.
 Many browsers also prevent auto-playing even with the video muted.

 We recommend a video size under 5MB if you're going to try and add an auto-playing background video to your site, so that it doesn't take the site too long to load!
 Very large videos will eat a lot of bandwidth for your visitors, and slow down the page load speed significantly while the entire video loads.
 For these reasons, it's considered bad practice to play them without the user's consent.

 Depending on which video service you decide to use, you may notice some idiosyncrasies while working with in the Brandcast studio.
 In some cases, the autoplay, mute, and loop setting may appear as if they are not working.

 However, these features should work fine on the published site.
 We recommend always confirming that the video is behaving the way you want it to by checking on the published website.

 Read more about using the Video Element here.